anandr07/EzFlow.ai/README.md

 ---

 This section outlines the workflow from building the frontend UI to setting up a robust backend, creating a structured database, and leveraging a virtual machine for machine learning processes.

----

-This comprehensive process flow involves a user-friendly frontend, a robust backend utilizing Flask and Pandas for data processing, a PostgreSQL database for efficient data storage, a scalable AWS EC2 virtual machine for model training, and popular machine learning libraries for building and training models.